jiangfengming/vue-pilot/README.md

-# vue-router-x
+# vue-stateful-router
-If the official router can't meet your needs
+A vue router with the power of history.state

 ## Under Developing...